 3. Encryption: The ransomware starts encrypting any files it can find on local machines and the network.

 4. Extortion: With the encryption work done, the ransomware displays instructions for extortion and ransom payment, threatening destruction of data if payment is not made.

 5. Unlocking: Organizations can either pay the ransom and hope for the cybercriminals to actually decrypt the affected files, or they can attempt recovery by removing infected files and systems from the network and restoring data from clean backups.

 Unfortunately, negotiating with cyber criminals is often a lost cause as a recent report found that 42% of organizations who paid a ransom did not get their files decrypted.

 Backups are the best first step in your defense against ransomware.

-Encrypt your website.
-Customers often use un-secure WIFI from the grocery store and coffee shops.
-Protect your business customers with https encryption.
-It's easy, just download the new Certificate then send it to your webmaster/host provider.
+It's easy, just download the new https Security Certificate then send it to your webmaster/host provider.

 It only takes 15 minutes to protect your website visitors.

 Removes the training and staffing burden of cybersecurity from small, medium, and enterprise businesses, allowing you to focus on your bottom line.